Goat Fencing 101, Everything You Need To Know

 For us, we tried a few different options with our herd.
 This helped us to know just what would work best for our situation.
 Use this article to help you choose one to try out with your goats.

+Goats are escape artists.
+Knowing this before you choose a fence will help you to be better prepared for their shenanigans.
 If they do not want to be fenced in, they will work hard to find a way to get out.
 Your goal with fencing is to prevent that from day one.

-It’s true goats can jump surprisingly high if they want to but luckily many will not.
-Unless they are frightened or feel they are in danger.
-In all the years of raising goats, we have only ever had 2 that jumped the fences.
-To keep them in we doubled the height of our fence, and that kept one of our goats in, but the other was still able to jump out.
+For example….taller is better when it comes to fencing for goats.
+Goats can jump surprisingly high if they want to, but luckily many will not.
+Unless they are frightened or feel they are in danger most goats will stay put.
+In all the years of raising goats, we have only ever had 2 that jumped the fences and in order to keep them in, we doubled the height of our fence.
+My advice is, if you have a jumper is to do your best to use a setup that will keep everyone in your herd safe.

+On the opposite side of the coin, not all goats need to be fenced in.
 I have a couple of goats that I can let roam around with me while I am working.
-They are so people friendly they will stay with me the entire time we are out.
-I’ll even let them tag along on walks.
+They are so people-friendly they will stay with me the entire time we are out.

 These are my sweet goats that are more like pets than livestock.
 They have a love for people and just enjoy being with me.